Runtime Library Reference

 the form \" first last\": ");

-res = fscanf(stdin, "%s %s", first, last);
+res = fscanf(stdin, "%s %s",

 if (res != 2)